Drew Pavlou

 Drew Pavlou (/ˈpævləʊ/, /-luː/; born 4 June 1999) is an Australian political activist best known for his criticism of the Chinese government and the Chinese Communist Party, and their influence within Australia.
 Pavlou is also known for having organised protests on-campus in support of the 2019–2020 Hong Kong protests, and for later protest activity against the Chinese government.

 In May 2020, he was suspended for two years from the University of Queensland (UQ), which alleged 11 instances of misconduct.
 The action drew national attention in Australia, including from former Prime Minister Kevin Rudd.
 An appeal of his case by the UQ Senate Disciplinary Appeals Committee upheld two of the initial charges and reduced his suspension to one semester.
 Pavlou returned to UQ in early 2021.

 In December 2021, Pavlou launched a political party named the Drew Pavlou Democratic Alliance.
-He ran for the Australian Senate in the 2022 Australian federal election, alongside five other candidates, but was unsuccessful.
+He ran for the Senate in the 2022 federal election, alongside five other candidates, but was unsuccessful.
 The party was voluntarily deregistered in November 2023.
+Since 2025, he has become increasingly opposed to immigration.

 Early life and education

+Drew Pavlou was born on 4 June 1999.

-Pavlou's family, who are politically conservative Greek Cypriots from the Larnaca District of Cyprus, migrated to Australia in the 1960s to open a number of hospitality and retail shops on the Gold Coast in Queensland.
-His grandmother's brother was a guerrilla with Greek nationalist organisation EOKA, and was killed during the Cyprus Emergency.
-Pavlou was born on 4 June 1999.
+Pavlou's family, who are politically conservative Greek Cypriots from the Larnaca District of Cyprus, had migrated to Australia in the 1960s to open a number of hospitality and retail shops on the Gold Coast in Queensland.
+His grandmother's brother was a guerrilla with Greek nationalist organisation EOKA, and fought in the Cyprus Emergency.

 When he was two years old, his family moved to Brisbane, where he later completed high school at Villanova College.
-Pavlou was then admitted to the University of Queensland where he was studying for a Bachelor of Arts majoring in Philosophy before his suspension.
+Pavlou was then admitted to the University of Queensland, where he was studying for a Bachelor of Arts majoring in philosophy before his suspension.

 In 2023, he was diagnosed with attention deficit hyperactivity disorder.

 2019 Hong Kong protests in UQ

 In July 2019, during the 2019–2020 Hong Kong protests, Pavlou organised a protest at the University of Queensland in support of the Hong Kong democracy movement.
-He has alleged that he was assaulted twice during clashes with counter-protestors who were supporting the Chinese Government.
+He has alleged that he was assaulted twice during clashes with counter-protesters who were supporting the Chinese Government.